jjengelberts/proefschrift/README.md

 On macOS and Linux, GNU make is installed by default.
 On Windows, you will also need to install a UNIX-like environment.
 I suggest you install the free version of [MobaXterm](https://mobaxterm.mobatek.net), which already has GNU make included.

 For the conversion of the figures, you will need [Ghostscript](https://www.ghostscript.com/).
-Free versions can be downloaded for you operating system.
+Free versions can be downloaded for your operating system.

 **NB** Make sure that *make*, *epstopdf*, *pdflatex* and *bibtex* are in your PATH.
 Type *make* in the directory *proefschrift* to create the PDF of the whole thesis.
 Typing *make* in any of its subdirectories (excluding *main* and *cover*) will generate a PDF of that specific chapter, watermarked with the date and time of generation.